Safingol

 Safingol is a lyso-sphingolipid protein kinase inhibitor.
 It has the molecular formula C18H39NO2 and is a colorless solid.
 Medicinally, safingol has demonstrated promising anticancer potential as a modulator of multi-drug resistance and as an inducer of necrosis.
 The administration of safingol alone has not been shown to exert a significant effect on tumor cell growth.
 However, preclinical and clinical studies have shown that combining safingol with conventional chemotherapy agents such as fenretinide, vinblastine, irinotecan and mitomycin C can dramatically potentiate their antitumor effects.
-Currently in Phase I clinical trials, it is believed to be safe to co-administer with cisplatin.
+In phase I clinical trials, it was found to be safe to co-administer with cisplatin, but caused reversible dose-dependent hepatotoxicity.